About Old Hall

 The Old Hall (formerly known as Barnham Ryskes Hall) was built by Sir Edward Chamberlayne between 1510 and 1550.
 He completed the South wing in 1514 with the porch tower being built in c.
 1540.
 The style of the manor, whilst modest in proportions, featured numerous very fashionable elements.
 For example the white mortared entrance arch and window pediments were designed to mimic the fashionable marble examples of the Italian Renaissance.
 The North wing (and crow steps gables) were completed in 1614.
 Again attempts were made to keep things fashionable with “false” diaper work being applied to most brick walls.
 Traditional diaper work, that is the dark crosses in the brick work is made from darker, usually burnt bricks.
 The diaper work here follows the lesser but more common practice of staining select bricks.
 From 1514 until 1663 the Old Hall was the local Manor House with the manorial court held there during this period.
 Plaster relief in the Jacobean Parlour indicates the manorial court duties.

-Sir Robert’s widow, an influential woman in her own right, Lady Elizabeth Fitz-Raaf successfully petitioned King Henry VIII to reverse the attainder of Sir Robert in 1531, however, Henry did not restore any of the family’s assets and the family never regained any appreciable wealth, missing out in the dissolution of the monasteries of the era.
-Ultimately the house was sold to the Wodehouse Family of Kimberley in 1644 who used it as the principle farm house on their extensive estates.
+Sir Robert’s widow, an influential woman in her own right, Lady Elizabeth Fitz-Raffe successfully petitioned King Henry VIII to reverse the attainder of Sir Robert in 1531, however, Henry did not restore any of the family’s assets and the family never regained any appreciable wealth, missing out in the dissolution of the monasteries of the era.
+Ultimately the house was sold by the great, great, great (3 times removed) grand son, Edward Chamberlain of Lincoln's Inn to the Wodehouse Family of Kimberley in 1644 who used it as the principle farm house on their extensive estates.

 The Tudor South wing doubled as the village rectory from c.
 1815 until 1849.
-Unfortunately in 1849 the moat’s drawbridge and porter’s lodge were demolished but otherwise very little was remodelled or changed.
+Unfortunately in 1849 the moat’s drawbridge and porter’s lodge were demolished but otherwise very little was remodelled or changed though the Great Hall was reduced in size to make way for a corridor and wine cellar.

 After the Second World War a number of restoration and preservation societies sought buyers for The Old Hall due to its historic importance.
 However, due to a combination of the sad state of repair it had been allowed to fall into combined with the relative poverty inflicted by the War, especially in the form of sweeping death duties, meant that was not until 1963 that a buyer prepared to invest in the restoration was found.
 In the meantime a number of tenants passed through the house including members of the Lincoln family directly related to the US president, Abraham Lincoln.
 The Lincoln family graves are in the neighbouring village of Hingham.
 The next owners were the Hawker family who owned the house from 1963 to 1973.
 They undertook extensive but very sensitive renovation work and it is thanks to them that so many of the original features were saved.
 Unfortunately the octagonal staircase tower on the West facing South wing was beyond repair by this time and had to be dismantled.
 However, the magnificent plaster ceiling in the Jacobean parlour was largely salvageable by the expedience of fitting hundreds of threaded rods to its reverse surface and ever so slowly screwing them up thus jacking the ceiling back into place.
 An article in the February 23rd, 1967 edition of Country Life magazine details the restoration process.